-Which is exactly why, in this content-driven marketing paradigm, you need a bag of your own tricks.
+Which is exactly why, in this content-driven marketing paradigm of 2020, you need a bag of your own tricks.
 You need to know how to produce high-quality content consistently.

 So, today we reveal one absolutely must-have trick that you need in your arsenal.
 And that trick is — repurposing content.

 In simple words, you recycle and renew.
 Recycle some, renew others.

 As you can see, more than 50% of B2C content marketers admitted to increasing spending in content creation and distribution.
 For most businesses, this creation is an ongoing struggle along with other challenges.

 Repurposing content might just help to reduce that expenditure since you’ll be recycling, renewing, and not birthing something extraordinarily original every time.

 Apart from the obvious benefit of making lives easier because new content doesn’t have to be rolled out like hot cakes, repurposing content serves the following benefits:

 When you publish a high-quality article on a variety of relevant platforms, it can help to build your authority in that domain.
 And what does this translate to?
 More people seeking out your services and help since you are the expert.

 If you published a blog post on your website and it was well-received, it still only managed to reach a limited number of people- your blog readers.
 After the hype around it has died down, you can take that same post, change it up a bit to suit different platforms, and get these renewed pieces published there.
 When you repurpose content this way, it will help you to connect with a new segment of readership in a language that resonates with them.